Incident Broadcast Protocol

 §4 n8n Workflow Contract

-Per communications.md §Message Delivery Pipeline and workflow-orchestration.md §Boundary Rules: "External comms chain → forward to n8n webhook."
+Per communications.md §Message Delivery Pipeline and workflow-orchestration.md §Boundary Rules: external communications route through the Busflow-owned Communications/BullMQ pipeline by default.

 Input